 Let’s Talk Settings

 Although it is super important to talk about the best camera for birding, the camera will be of little use if you don’t have a starting point for some settings.
-If you are a new photographer, the first thing you’ll want to do is learn how to shoot with your camera in manual mode.
+If you are a new photographer, you’ll first want to learn how to shoot with your camera in manual mode.
 Click HERE for the basics.

 Here are some specific tips for settings to get you started with your camera settings.